Meet Father José Del Toro, CSB

 Instead, it was his eyes that were opened.
 One day while working in garden when he was overcome by a spiritual experience and was given the message that regardless of the assignment, the Basilians were where he was supposed to be.
 Therefore, Oakland was where he was supposed to go.
 He told Father Baenziger about it who laughed and said that very day was the eve of Pentecost when the Apostles were given their mission.

-José spent the year in Oakland teaching biology and Spanish and once again dealt with his feelings of being an outsider by becoming involved with the Hispanic speaking club and growing orchids.
+José spent the year in Oakland teaching biology and Spanish and once again dealt with his feelings of being an outsider by becoming involved with the Hispanic speaking club and joining the local orchid community.
 Afterwards he decided to move forward in his formation.

 He took his final vows and was ready for his deaconate year.
 When he was asked where he wanted to go, he chose Detroit, Michigan.
 He had heard a bit about Detroit from his novice master, Father Tom Sepulveda, CSB, who was serving as pastor at St. Anne’s Parish in Detroit and thought he would enjoy working in a diverse community.
 The parish work kept him busy; at his first baptism, he baptised 27 babies.

-He was ordained by Bishop Ricardo Ramirez, CSB at St. Anne’s Parish in Houston, Texas on April 4, 2008 and his family travelled from South Texas up to take part in the celebration.
+He was ordained by Bishop Ricardo Ramírez, CSB at St. Anne’s Parish in Houston, Texas on April 4, 2008 and his family traveled from South Texas to take part in the celebration.
 His mother gave him his father’s watch as a reminder of his spiritual presence.